Gupta: Origins and distribution

-In Bengal

-The Rāmpāl plate of Srichandra mentions a line of Brahmins who had Gupta as their surname.
+The Rāmpāl plate of the Chandra dynasty ruler Srichandra mentions a line of Brahmins who had Gupta as their surname.
 In Bengal region, the surname is found among Baidyas (mainly) as well as Kayasthas.

-In Northern India
+According to Tej Ram Sharma, the name Sri Gupta, "Sri" serves as an honorific title, similar to its usage for other Gupta emperors mentioned in inscriptions.
+If the first ruler's name had indeed been Sri Gupta, it would likely have been recorded as Sri Sri Gupta, as seen in the Deo-Barnark inscription of Jivitagupta II, where the name Srimati appears in a similar format.
+Therefore, if Gupta is accepted as the personal name of the dynasty's founder, it would indicate that the Gupta suffix did not function as a surname during that period.

 The Gupta surname is also used by Banias and Jains in the northern part of India.